Addi-11/system-design/36-LSM-KVStore/README.md

 4. **Reads (MemTable + SSTables):**
    - For `get` operations, the MemTable is checked first since it holds the most recent data.
-   - If the key is not found, older SSTables are searched in reverse order of creation (newer data is checked first).
+   - If the key is not found, older SSTables are searched in `reverse order` of creation (newer data is checked first).

 5. **Range Queries:**
-   - Range queries scan across all SSTables and the MemTable, aggregating matching key-value pairs within the specified range.
+   - Range queries scan across all SSTables and the MemTable, in `ascending order`, overwriting older values with new ones, aggregating matching key-value pairs within the specified range.

 ---